-Holiday from a narrowboat this year to explore the countryside with children
+Holiday from a narrowboat to explore the countryside with children

 Britain’s network of inland waterways wind through thousands of miles of countryside.